tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/TESS-CosmicRayPrimer.rst

     import numpy as np
     import matplotlib.pyplot as plt

-    def load_cosmicray_extention(tpf):
+    def load_cosmicray_extension(tpf):
-        """Function to load the cosmic ray extention into a datacube
+        """Function to load the cosmic ray extension into a datacube

         Parameters:
         -----------